sourcegraph/handbook/content/engineering/incidents/index.md

 - We have a severity 1 issue (per [our standard SLA definition](../../support/index.md#slas)) that impacts all/many managed instances
 - We have a severity 1 issue (per [our standard SLA definition](../../support/index.md#slas)) that impacts all/many Cloud/SaaS users instance is down or a critical feature is broken.
-- There is a security issue with Sourcegraph.
+- There is a security issue with Sourcegraph (and if so, pleaes also follow [our security disclosure process](../../engineering/cloud/security/reporting-vulnerabilities#how-we-disclose-security-vulnerabilities).
 - A Sourcegraph team member feels like an incident might be present, but isn't certain or isn't able to confirm on their own.
 - We need to do critical proactive 1-to-many communication to all self-hosted customers (for example, making them aware of something they need to do in a certain upgrade like [the prep needed before upgrading to 3.31](https://docs.sourcegraph.com/admin/migration/3_31)) -- over time, as we do more of this, we will likely create a separate process for this